The key stages in drawing up an effective Car Policy

 Questions to ask yourself :

-• Is the driver aware of his or her obligations to maintain the vehicle in accordance with the manufacturer's recommendations?
+• Are drivers aware of their obligations with regard to vehicle servicing and maintenance in accordance with the manufacturer's recommendations?

-• Are they able to carry out regular safety checks (tires, brakes, lights, etc.)?
-Is there a way to check that these tasks have been completed?
+• Are they capable of carrying out regular safety checks (tyres, brakes, lights, etc.)?
+Is there a way of checking that these tasks have been carried out?

 • Does the driver have an adequate breakdown service?
-Is advice provided on what to do in the event of a breakdown, to minimize the risk of an accident?
+Is advice provided on what to do in the event of a breakdown to minimise the risk of an accident?

 • Are drivers aware of the terms and conditions of the insurance contract?